 You Want To Learn Everything

 Unreal is heaven if you for some reason don’t want to learn coding.
 Don’t have time?
 Don’t understand it at all?
-Then pick UE4 and create your game with Blueprints.
+Then pick UE4 and create your game with Blueprints instead.
 Games made with visual scripting aren’t any worse than games made with C++.

-However, after you go through the basics, then learning of programming, C#, and both Unity Editor & API goes really quick.
-You will want to improve your game as much as possible, and it will make you rewrite your code whenever needed, google better solutions, and think more about game structure.
+However, after you go through the basics of coding and Unity, then further learning of C#, Unity Editor and Unity API goes really quick.
+You will try to improve your game as much as possible, and you’ll know more and more whenever you rewrite code, search better solutions, and improve game structure.